Environmental Management

 Reducing CO2 Emissions

-The S&B Foods Group's CO2 emissions for fiscal 2022 totaled approximately 29,000 t-CO2, including Scope 1 emissions directly related to business activities and Scope 2 indirect emissions.
-The total CO2 emissions for the entire supply chain including those in Scope 3 uses such as product use, disposal, and transportation, employee business travel and commuting, and other emissions amounted to approximately 380,000 t-CO2, with Scope 3 emissions accounting for approximately 90% of the total.
-Total Scope 1 and 2 emissions did not decline compared to fiscal 2021, as production volumes increased in line with sales, but we are implementing energy-saving measures, such as switching to LED lighting at factories and offices, introducing lighting motion detectors, updating aging facilities, and updating air-conditioning, freezers, and refrigerators in a systematic fashion.
-We will continue to look into energy conservation measures, switching to fuels that produce minimal CO2, and the use of renewable energy sources such as biomass and solar power.
+The S&B Foods Group’s CO2 emissions for fiscal 2023 totaled approximately 26,000 t-CO2, including Scope 1 emissions directly related to business activities and Scope 2 indirect emissions.
+The total CO2 emissions for the entire supply chain including those in Scope 3 categories such as product use, disposal, and transportation, employee business travel and commuting, and other emissions amounted to approximately 380,000 t-CO2, with Scope 3 emissions accounting for approximately 90% of the total.

 Promoting Reduction and Recycling of Waste Products